jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

         The ``--install-values`` parameter is optional and is not mandatory for subcloud rehoming.
-However, you can opt to save these values on the new System Controller as part of the rehoming process so that future operations that involve remote reinstallation of the subcloud (e.g. reinstall, upgrade, restore) can be performed for the rehomed subcloud.
+However, you can opt to save these values on the new system controller as part of the rehoming process so that future operations that involve remote reinstallation of the subcloud (e.g. reinstall, upgrade, restore) can be performed for the rehomed subcloud.

-        The subcloud install values can also be added to or updated on the new System Controller using the :command:`dcmanager subcloud update --install-values` command post subcloud rehoming.
+        The subcloud install values can also be added to or updated on the new system controller using the :command:`dcmanager subcloud update --install-values` command after rehoming the subcloud.

-        **Delete the "image:" line from the install-values file, if it exists, so that the image is correctly located based on the new System Controller configuration**.
+        **Delete the "image:" line from the install-values file, if it exists, so that the image is correctly located based on the new system controller configuration**.

 #.
-If the previous System Controller is still running, delete the subcloud
+If the previous system controller is still running, delete the subcloud
     after it goes offline, using the following command.

     .. code-block:: none